xueqianging/flink/docs/ops/memory/mem_setup.md

 Another way to setup the memory is to set [task heap](#task-operator-heap-memory) and [managed memory](#managed-memory) ([taskmanager.memory.task.heap.size](../config.html#taskmanager-memory-task-heap-size) and [taskmanager.memory.managed.size](../config.html#taskmanager-memory-managed-size)).
-This more fine-grained approach is described further in a [separate section](#configure-heap-and-managed-memory).
+This more fine-grained approach is described in more detail [here](#configure-heap-and-managed-memory).

 <strong>Note:</strong> One of the three mentioned ways has to be used to configure Flink’s memory (except for local execution), or the Flink startup will fail.
 This means that one of the following option subsets, which do not have default values, have to be configured explicitly in *flink-conf.yaml*: